TransNamib

-TransNamib Holdings Limited, commonly referred to as TransNamib, is a state-owned railway company in Namibia.
+TransNamib Holdings Limited (TransNamib) is a state-owned railway company in Namibia.
 Organised as a holding company, it provides both rail and road freight services, as well as passenger rail services.
 Its headquarters are in the country’s capital Windhoek.

 History

 A first local railway was constructed in 1895 by the Damaraland Guano Company for commercial purposes.
 The first public railway, and the core of the present system, was constructed by the German colonial government.
 The 383 km connection between Swakopmund and Windhoek was inaugurated on June 19, 1902.
 The German colonial railway was taken over by the Railways of South Africa after World War I, and linked into the network of South Africa.
 After the independence of Namibia, TransNamib took control of the national rail network.